Holomorphic representation of quantum computations: Introduction

-We have shown that the subclass of adaptive RPHQC simulates \textsf{BQP} computations.
-While it is commonly assumed that \textsf{BQP} circuits can simulate CV quantum computations using discretisation and a cutoff of the Hilbert space, there are limited formal results in this direction~\cite{tong2021provably}.
-Moreover, while performing some form of discretisation of CV models is a reasonable way of avoiding the artificial appearance of uncomputable numbers, there exist examples of single-mode CV computations with a polynomial number of gates that generate quantum states of exponential effective dimension (for instance, interleaving a polynomial number of Fourier gates and cubic phase gates~\cite{Gu2009} yields a unitary transformation which maps a quadrature operator $\hat q$ to a polynomial in $\hat q$ and $\hat p$ of exponential degree), making the existence of an efficient cutoff dimension less trivial.
-Hence, it becomes relevant to ask: are there circuits in HQC that cannot be simulated by efficient \textsf{BQP} circuits?
+We have shown that the subclass of adaptive RPQC already contains \textsf{BQP}-complete computations.
+While it is commonly assumed that \textsf{BQP} circuits can simulate CV quantum computations using discretization and a cutoff of the Hilbert space, there are limited formal results in this direction~\cite{tong2021provably}.
+Moreover, while performing some form of discretization of CV models is a reasonable way of avoiding the artificial appearance of uncomputable numbers, there exist examples of single-mode CV computations with a polynomial number of gates that generate quantum states of exponential effective dimension (for instance, interleaving a polynomial number of Fourier gates and cubic phase gates~\cite{Gu2009} yields a unitary transformation which maps a quadrature operator $\hat q$ to a polynomial in $\hat q$ and $\hat p$ of exponential degree), making the existence of an efficient cutoff dimension less trivial.
+Hence, it becomes relevant to ask: are there bosonic computations that cannot be simulated efficiently by \textsf{BQP} circuits?
 More generally, can a bosonic quantum computation in a Hilbert space of arbitrarily large dimension be simulated by an efficient quantum computation in a Hilbert space of fixed dimension?